 How much does an employee actually cost?

 Take a $60,000 salary in 2026.
 Employer CPP is 5.95% of $56,500 (salary minus the $3,500 exemption), about $3,362.
 Employer EI is 1.4 times the employee's $978 premium, about $1,369.
 That is $4,731 in employer payroll costs before WSIB premiums, benefits, or equipment.
-The realistic budget for a "$60,000 hire" is closer to $67,000, and knowing that number before you hire is exactly the kind of math good monthly books make easy.
+WSIB adds roughly $738 more at the 2026 average premium rate, taking the mandatory add-ons to about $5,470.
+The realistic budget for a "$60,000 hire" is closer to $67,000 once benefits and equipment land, and knowing that number before you hire is exactly the kind of math good monthly books make easy.

 When do you remit payroll deductions?